 What causes night sweats and hot flushes?

-Causes of night sweats includes:
+There are many causes of night sweats and this includes:

-Including hypoglycaemia, some heart conditions, hyperhidrosis (excessive sweating), cancer.
+Medical conditions: Including hypoglycaemia, some heart conditions, hyperhidrosis (excessive sweating), cancer.

-Such as tuberculosis.
+Infectious diseases: Such as tuberculosis.

-Such as osteomyelitis.
+Bacterial infections: Such as osteomyelitis.

-Such as those experienced during menopause or increases in hormone production, such as hyperthyroidism (overactive thyroid) or diabetes.
+Hormonal changes: Such as those experienced during menopause or increases in hormone production, such as hyperthyroidism (overactive thyroid) or diabetes.

-Such as anti-depressants and some cancer treatments and treatments for another underlying medical condition.
+Medications: Such as anti-depressants and some cancer treatments and treatments for another underlying medical condition.

-With women nearly twice as likely to be diagnosed with an anxiety disorder, with men being significantly less likely to report or seek help for mental health issues and causes of night sweats.
+Stress and anxiety: With women nearly twice as likely to be diagnosed with an anxiety disorder, with men being significantly less likely to report or seek help for mental health issues and causes of night sweats.

-A sleep disorder which already disrupts sleep patterns on its own, but a recent report showed that up to 33% of patients with sleep apnoea also suffer from night sweats.
+Sleep apnoea: A sleep disorder which already disrupts sleep patterns on its own, but a recent report showed that up to 33% of patients with sleep apnoea also suffer from night sweats.

-Including alcohol and tobacco use, as well as spicy or hot foods.
+Lifestyle factors: Including alcohol and tobacco use, as well as spicy or hot foods.

 What specific factors cause women to experience night sweats?